 Program Completion Requirements: Participants are required to complete the entire online course, the post-tutorial learning assessment with 80% accuracy, and the course evaluation.

-This course has been approved for 0.60 ASHA CEUs (Intermediate Level; Professional Area).
+This e-course has been approved for 0.60 ASHA CEUs (Intermediate Level; Professional Area).

 To record your ASHA CEUs, provide your ASHA identification number when you register and complete the course evaluation form after completion of the online course.
 The evaluation form will be available after completion of the course.
-E-mail Anna Dvortcsak at email@example.com to receive a link to pay the $6 processing fee.
+E-mail Brooke Ingersoll and Anna Dvortcsak at email@example.com to receive a link to pay the $6 processing fee.
 Payment must be received by the last day of the month.
-For questions please contact Anna Dvortcsak at firstname.lastname@example.org.
+For questions please contact Brooke Ingersoll and Anna Dvortcsak at firstname.lastname@example.org.

 ASHA CEU Processing Fee: There is a $6 processing fee to report your CEUs to ASHA: $5 for the Oregon Speech-Language & Hearing Association and a $1 processing fee that goes to DSLSI.
 This fee is charged by OSHA and DSLSI, not ASHA.